 About the conference

-Societas Homiletica looks at resonance and its many aspects to understand the subtle dynamics between preachers, the biblical text, the discourse of the sermon, and the life-world and existence of listeners.
-The conference studies resonance as an interrelationship of mystery, materiality and mutuality.
-We study questions like: Is preaching a transcendent event, and if so, what does the uncontrollability of preaching mean for the roles of preachers and listeners?
+Societas Homiletica looked at resonance and its many aspects to understand the subtle dynamics between preachers, the biblical text, the discourse of the sermon, and the life-world and existence of listeners.
+The conference studied resonance as an interrelationship of mystery, materiality and mutuality.
+We studied questions like: Is preaching a transcendent event, and if so, what does the uncontrollability of preaching mean for the roles of preachers and listeners?
 How does the mystery of preaching interact with embodiment and materiality in the practices of preaching?
 If resonance points to the uncontrollability and materiality in preaching, what can be said about intersubjectivity, the coming together of preacher and listeners in all their diversity and variety?

 Conference Statement